 The amount of metrics you can track depends on the web analytics tool you’re using.
 But even the most basic tools offer a myriad of valuable metrics, mostly concerning the way visitors interact with your website.
 If you’re using a reputable tool, you can expect to learn which pages get the most clicks, the order in which pages are visited, and the last page visitors see before leaving your website.
 You should also be able to see how visitors were directed to your website, i.e., through an email, Google ad, social media ad, etc.

-In order to take full advantage of web analytics, you must consider the underlying meaning of the metrics.
+To take full advantage of web analytics, you must consider the underlying meaning of the metrics.
 For example, if your visitors tend to leave your website after visiting a particular page, it’s probably because something about that page did not suit their preferences.
 Thus, web analytics don’t just track metrics.
 They track customer behavior.
 When viewed collectively, different actions can be interpreted as preferences.

 The 8 Best Web Analytics Tools for Small Businesses